Some money services reopen in Tonga, drinking water the priority

 "Tongans have demonstrated their resilience in this calamity and will get back on their feet," he said, speaking to Reuters from Tongatapu.

-More naval vessels from Australia, New Zealand and Britain are en-route to Tonga to deliver aid, as defence flights continue to arrive from Australia and New Zealand.
+More naval vessels from Australia, New Zealand and Britain are en-route to Tonga to deliver aid.
+Two aid flights, from Japan and New Zealand, arrived on Saturday with humanitarian supplies, after two flights from Australia on Friday evening.

 COVID PRECAUTIONS

 The Tongan government has implemented a strict COVID-19 policy that means people, including aid workers, cannot enter the country unless they have undergone a three-week isolation period.
-Aid deliveries have been contactless, and one Australian aircraft returned to Brisbane midflight on Thursday after being notified of a COVID-19 case among the crew.
+Aid deliveries have been contactless, with pallets quarantined for 72 hours after arrival at the airport before being distributed by Tongan authorities.
+One Australian aircraft returned to Brisbane midflight on Thursday after being notified of a COVID-19 case among the crew.

-Aid deliveries expected from Japan and China would also be contact-less to prevent the spread of COVID-19, the government said.
+An aid delivery expected from China would also be contact-less to prevent the spread of COVID-19, the government said.

 Taumoefolau said Tonga had done a good job in avoiding a pandemic outbreak, recording only one case so far, and the border policy would not hinder aid reaching communities.